Writer on Hubpages and Harvard School of Public Health Alumni

-Player Health was the main impediment for the New Orleans Pelicans in the 2019-20 season.
-The Pelicans should consider signing Brandon Ingram to a longterm deal
+Player health was the driving impediment for the New Orleans Pelicans in the 2019-20 season.
+The Pelicans should consider signing Brandon Ingram to a longterm d

 The New Orleans Pelicans had an exciting 2019-20 season and were close to making the 2019-20 playoffs.
 With Zion Williamson returning healthy, the Pelicans will likely be a playoff contender for the 2020-21 season.

 With the Pelicans fully healthy, they should be able to compete for the 8th seed in the 2021 playoffs.
 The Pelicans should consider keeping their roster from the 2019-20 season and seeing how their team performs with Zion healthy.
 Derrick Favors, E'Twaun Moore, Frank Jackson, and Jahil Okafor have played well for the Pelicans.
 Brandon Ingram, Jrue Holiday, and Williamson form a formidable “big-three.”
 Retaining Ingram could be critical for helping retain Zion and Holiday in the future.

 The Pelicans have amazing depth at each position, particularly in their backcourt.
 However, the Pelicans have some payroll issues for the 2020-21 and 2021-22 season.
 First, Ingram is a restricted free agent for the 2020-21 season.
 Lonzo Ball, Josh Hart, and J.J.
 Reddick will need to be re-signed after the 2020-21 season.
 Holiday will have a player option after next season.
 Many of the other players including Favors, Moore, Jackson, and Okafor will be free agents for the 2020-21 season.

 The future draft picks the Pelicans received from the Anthony Davis trade could help the Pelicans build a team around Zion.
 However, they will have to wait for the 2022 NBA draft to start utilizing the draft assets they obtained from the trade.